minosg/picrypt/README.md

 * Can I use it to hide my banking details..

   -NO!
-Do you use permament markets to write the password on your cards?
+Do you use permanent markets to write the password on your cards?

-## Dependancies
+## Dependencies

 The following packages are required to build and run on Raspbian/Debian variant:

 ~~~~~
-build-essentail
+build-essential
 libssl-dev
 ecryptfs-utils
 ~~~~~